Quantitative Stability for Minkowski's problem: Overview on Minkowski problems

 In a sense, this is the correct dispersion assumption for the $p = 1$ case a well, but with the further assumption that $\mu$ is centered, it becomes equivalent to assuming $\Theta(\mu) > 0$.
 Without the centering assumption on $\mu$ in the $L_p$ case, the natural functional to make~\eqref{eq.half_space_assumption} quantitative is

 Since we always have $\Theta(\mu) \ge \Theta_+(\mu)$, we deduce a general control of the geometry of a convex body $E$ by means of the quantity $\Theta(S_{E,p})$.
 Whereas, for the isoperimetric/Brunn-Minkowski rigidity, we exploit the fact that this variant is closely related to the $L_p$ Brunn-Minkowski theory started by Lutwak~\cite{lutwak1992brunn-minkowki-firey,lutwak1996brunn} extending earlier results by Firey~\cite{firey1962p,firey1974shapes}, see also the recent monograph covering the state of the art on this topic~\cite{boroczky2025isoperimetric}.
 In Section~\ref{sec.quantitativeLpBM_iso}, we leverage the quantitative stability for the Brunn-Minkowski and isoperimetric inequalities in the $p = 1$ case to obtain $L_p$ counterparts of such inequalities.
-This us all the elements necessary to generalize the proof of Theorem~\ref{thm.quantitative_stability_p=1} to the $L_p$ setting.
-We obtain the following result.
+This discussion gives us all the elements necessary to generalize the proof of Theorem~\ref{thm.quantitative_stability_p=1} to the $L_p$ setting.